Hyperion (horse): History

 Hyperion was born on 18 April 1930.
-He was by the good Thoroughbred sire Gainsborough, who was one of three wartime Triple Crown winners in the United Kingdom.
-His dam, Selene, was by Chaucer, a talented son of the undefeated St. Simon.
-Selene was also the dam of such good sires such as Sickle (GB) (sireline ancestor of Native Dancer and Sea Bird), Pharamond (US), and Hunter's Moon (GB).
+His thoroughbred sire was Gainsborough, who was one of three wartime Triple Crown winners in the United Kingdom.
+His dam was Selene, her sire was Chaucer, the son of St. Simon.
+Selene was the dam of sires such as Sickle (GB) (sireline ancestor of Native Dancer and Sea Bird), Pharamond (US), and Hunter's Moon (GB).
 Hyperion was linebred 3x4 to St. Simon.

 The colt was bred and owned by Edward Stanley, 17th Earl of Derby, who hired George Lambton to train him.

 According to writer Avalyn Hunter on Hyperion's conformation: "[Hyperion was a] muscular, powerfully built chestnut horse...he was short-legged and long-bodied for his height [], and somewhat ewe-necked and straight-shouldered, but had excellent action.
 He was light-boned below the knee.
 Although he had a distinct personality, and could have a mind of his own, he had a calm disposition.
 He was a thoroughly lazy horse at work, which was unfortunate as he needed a good deal of training to get into top condition, but was a determined performer on the race course."